source: http://az4n6.blogspot.de/2016/07/how-to-image-mac-using-single-user-mode.html

 launchctl unload /System/Library/LaunchDaemons/com.apple.*

-At that point I think you can shut down your system by typing exit, but I was trying to do something else next, so I used the reboot command instead.
+, but I was trying to do something else next, so I used the reboot

 Other notes

-Regarding that mount point, I don’t think there’s anything special about using the Volumes directory.
+directory.
 In my younger days as a Unix admin, I’d create a mount point wherever I wanted to, so unless OS X is doing something unique, you can probably create a mount point wherever you want.

 As mentioned at the beginning of this article, these notes pertain to a 2008 model iMac running Mac OS X 10.6.x.
 Other Mac operating systems are probably at least slightly different.